 Economics is often a rollercoaster, ups, downs, and challenges.
 It can make the task of sealing deals tricky.
 We’ll help you navigate the uncertainty.

-The International Swaps and Derivatives Association (ISDA) has submitted a response to the European Securities and Markets Authority's (ESMA)...
+The International Swaps and Derivatives Association (ISDA) submitted its response to the Bank of England's (BOE's) consultation on proposed...

 Coronavirus (COVID-19)—key issues for Corporate lawyers [Archived]This archived Practice Note considered the key issues for Corporate practitioners in...